PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unchanged.
 A graph without all four required operator types still performs historical pruning without allocating an index.

+Pseudo-op LeakyReLU fusion is owned by `passes/graph_cleanup.py`.
+The accepted grammar remains deliberately exact: `RELU(x)` must be the first SUB input;
+`MUL(alpha, RELU(NEG(x)))` must be the second; alpha may occupy either MUL slot but must be a singleton constant; and all four branch intermediates must be private and exclusively consumed by the next expected operator.
+When both boundary tensors exist they must be floating point.
+Reversed SUB inputs, source mismatch, integer boundaries, public intermediates, and any fan-out are no-ops.

+One optional or local `ModelIRGraphIndex` provides graph-order SUB candidates, producer traversal, all consumer guards, in-place type/input replacement of the retained SUB, and one batch compaction of NEG, both RELUs, and MUL.
+The retained operator is normalized to the same fresh `LEAKY_RELU` fields as the former object replacement, preserving graph position and output identity.
+Tensor and optional LayoutState pruning occur after the fixed point; a graph without the complete required operator family allocates no index.
+Exact former AST comparison confirms complete ModelIR and stats equality for one and two matches, including both alpha input orders.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter